Financial-Times/next-b2b-prospect/docs/MONITORING.md

 ## Slack channel
-**#ft-next-signup** is the main source for alerts and reports regarding the app.
+**#ft-next-conversion** is the main source for alerts and reports regarding the app.

-Pingdom checks & regression test results are reported here.
+Pingdom results are reported here.

 ## Grafana Dashboards